-Not only does InSite allow him to manage his habit in a controlled environment—within eyeshot of expert medical support and, therefore, free from the threat of fatal overdose—but it’s given him a fresh sense of structure and stability.
+Not only does InSite allow him to manage his addiction in a controlled environment — within eyeshot of expert medical support and, therefore, free from the threat of fatal overdose — but it’s given him a fresh sense of structure and stability.

 Eric is now a ‘peer worker’ at InSite, meaning he works paid shifts at the clinic, interacting with other users, serving them coffee, and, where possible, helping them through the rehabilitation process.

 “From my own personal experience, not being alone every day helped monumentally,” he tells me.